ericlobdell/presentations/testingCS/slides/index.md

 <hr>

-We Only Use One Tools Vocabluary/Idioms, Which Adds Consistency, Which is Very Valuable
+We Only Use One Tool's Vocabluary/Idioms, Which Adds Consistency, Which is Very Valuable

 ---